Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/select-gear-ratio.typ

 #admonition(type: "select", title: "Final Selection")[
   We decided to use 3.25 inch wheels powered by 600 RPM motors geared with a 3:4 gear ratio.

   + *Speed-Torque Balance* - This gear ratio provides the best balance of speed and torque.
 We need the speed to get around the field and secure as many mobile goals as possible.
-We need the torque to push back enemy bots trying to take away our mobile goals or upsetting them when they're trying to score on the wall stakes.
+We need the torque to push back enemy bots trying to take away our mobile goals or upsetting them when they are trying to score on the wall stakes.
   + *Weight Capacity* - Because our drivetrain is likely going to be heavier than last year's drivetrain (to provide extra force), we also want a gear ratio that can support that weight.
 ]